kumbulanit/t-sql/tech company/untitled/Presentations/Module9_Theory_Presentation.md

         -- Performance metrics
         COUNT(CASE WHEN e.PerformanceRating >= 4 THEN 1 END) * 100.0 / COUNT(e.EmployeeID) AS HighPerformerPercent,
-        COUNT(CASE WHEN p.Status = 'Completed' AND p.ActualEndDate <= p.PlannedEndDate THEN 1 END) * 100.0 /
+        COUNT(CASE WHEN p.IsActive = 'Completed' AND p.ActualEndDate <= p.PlannedEndDate THEN 1 END) * 100.0 /
-        NULLIF(COUNT(CASE WHEN p.Status = 'Completed' THEN 1 END), 0) AS OnTimeDeliveryPercent
+        NULLIF(COUNT(CASE WHEN p.IsActive = 'Completed' THEN 1 END), 0) AS OnTimeDeliveryPercent
     FROM Departments d
         LEFT JOIN Employees e ON d.DepartmentID = e.DepartmentID
                                AND e.IsActive = 1